grab/engineering-blog/_posts/2023-12-19-cybersec-bug.md

 ## A word of thanks

 2023 has been an exhilarating year for our team.
-We're gearing up for another exciting year ahead in our programme, and looking forward to interesting submissions from our participants.

-As we head into our ninth year, we know there are new opportunities and challenges that await us.
-We strive to remain dedicated to the values of collaboration and continuous improvement, working hand in hand with the security community to enhance our superapp’s security and deliver an even safer experience for our users.

-We're grateful for the continued support from all the security researchers who've actively participated in our programme and we look forward to achieving even greater milestones with you in the future.
+We're grateful for the continued support from all the security researchers who've actively participated in our programme.

 Here are the top three researchers in 2023: